Miradouro De Santa Iria

 Seriously, they’re ridiculously large.
 We ordered the plate for two, and shouldn’t have.
 If you’re going as a couple, order a single portion.
 Hell, if you’re going as an extended family, order a single portion.
 I thought I was hungry and yet left half the food behind.
 Between all those sausages and chicken, potatoes and pumpkins, poor Lauren didn’t stand a chance.

-It’s not the best food you’ll have on São Miguel — a bit dry and bland for my taste — but for ten euros per person, you can’t complain about the price or the novelty value.
+It’s not the best food you’ll have on São Miguel — a bit dry and bland for my taste — but you can’t complain about the price or the novelty value.

 Cozido das Furnas